-We lost one of our directors Mr. Stephen Alashi who died on July 29, 2012 after a motor accident.
-Also the tenure of office of our Executive Director, Retail Banking, Mr. Nabeel Malik will expire January 2013 and his contract will not be renewed.
+We lost one of our directors, Mr Stephen Alashi, who died on July 29, 2012 after a motor accident.
+Also the contract of service of our Executive Director, Retail Banking, Mr Nabeel Malik expired in January 2013 and was not renewed.